 When to apply

-The process of obtaining a Tier 4 student visa can take a long time so you should begin to prepare your application as early as possible.
+The process of obtaining a Tier 4 student visa can take up to eight weeks for a standard application, so you should begin to prepare as early as possible.
 If you leave it too late your visa may not be granted in time and you will be unable to start your course.
 London Met cannot permit students to join their course after the latest enrolment date as stated in your Confirmation of Acceptance of Studies (CAS).
-For more information, take a look at the dates and deadlines for international students.
+For more information take a look at the dates and deadlines for international students.

 The date when you apply for your visa (entry clearance) must be: